hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 TAPP!
 Technical Information Sheet (TIS) 408-4 (Reference I), and is applicable to stock consistencies
 (oven-dried) from 2 to 6 percent.
-Normally, stock consistencies of less than 2% (ovendried) are considered to have the same friction loss characteristic as water.
+Normally, stock consistencies of less than 2% (oven-dried) are considered to have the same friction loss characteristic as water.
 This paper only applies to systems using centrifugal pumps which is normal